WWF King Of The Ring 1998

 Stone Cold Steve AUstin (C) vs. Kane

-Believe it or not, we still had another match to come.
+Believe it or not, we still had another match to come at King Of The Ring 1998.
 That would be the first, erm, First Blood match in WWF history, within Austin defending his WWF Title against Kane, who was already masked but wore a two-sleeve outfit to make the chances of Austin 3:16 winning even lower.
 Plus, Kane vowed to set himself on fire if he lost.
 Now, few expected The Big Red Machine to literally go up in flames on live PPV (though the gasoline containers were left at ringside in a chilling reminder as to what could potentially happen), but surely Stone Cold would be able to overcome these odds, right?

 The two brawled up the aisleway, before Kane dragged Austin to the ringside floor and, with the Cell cage mysteriously dropping (the person behind that was never revealed in another KOTR unsolved question), Kane placed the base of the cage across Steve’s throat.
 Back they went into the ring, before referee Earl Hebner took a bump.
 At that point, Mankind – yes, after everything that had already happened – came out with a chair to fight Austin, but both he and Kane took Stone Cold Stunners.
 At that point, Undertaker resurfaced, and after punching Mankind, he went to hit Kane with a chair, only to catch an also chair-wielding Austin.
 Taker poured gasoline over Hebner to revive him, as Austin was busted wide open.
 Earl caught sight of the blood, and called for the bell.
 Fans were aghast as Kane was crowned the new WWF Champion, chanting “Bulls–t!”, but Vince McMahon (sat in a private skybox with Sable) was pleased.
 Had Taker done this intentionally to earn his brother the title, thus turning heel?
 The plot would thicken in the following weeks, though Austin would regain the gold from Kane the next night on Raw.